MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-recommendations.md

 1. Browse to **Identity** > **Overview** > **Recommendations**.
 1. Select a recommendation from the list.
 1. Follow the guidance in the **Action plan**.
-1. The recommendation service automatically marks the recommendation as complete, but if you need to manually change the status of a recommendation, select **Mark as** from the top of the page and select a status.
+1. If you need to manually change the status of a recommendation, select **Mark as** from the top of the page and select a status.

     ![Screenshot of the Mark as options, to highlight the difference from the resource menu.](media/howto-use-recommendations/recommendation-mark-as-options.png)